saschatimme/TAGSS/README.md

 cd TAGSS
 # install all packages necessary
 julia -e 'using Pkg; Pkg.activate("."); Pkg.instantiate()'
-# start the repository and open the provided Jupyter notebook
+# start the repository and open the provided Jupyter notebooks
-julia --project -e 'using TAGSS; ed_notebook();'
+julia --project -e 'using TAGSS; notebooks();'
 ```